 The retro-styled PT Cruiser offers a practical interior with easy access and plenty of cargo space.
 It is available as a two-door convertible or five-door wagon.
 It handles OK, but feels a bit heavy and underpowered in a non-turbo version.
 The fuel economy is a major drawback.
 The EPA rates the 2.4L 4-cylinder 2009 PT Cruiser auto at 19/24 mpg.
 On top of that, the PT Cruiser is rated poorly for reliability by Consumer Reports.
 Consider Chevy HHR as an alternative.
 Chrysler PT Cruiser review »

-Pontiac Vibe is essentially Toyota Matrix with some GM components and a Pontiac badge.
-The Vibe is very economical, practical and easy to maintain small car with available all-wheel drive and spacious flat cargo area covered by the easy-to-clean plastic.
+Pontiac Vibe is a GM twin of the Toyota Matrix with the same reliable Toyota powertrain.
+The Vibe is very economical, practical and easy to maintain.
+It offers plenty of headroom and a flat cargo floor.
 The 2006 Pontiac Vibe with an automatic transmission is rated at 25/31 mpg or 9.4/7.6 L/100 km by the EPA.
-Overall, it's a very reliable car, but there are some things to watch out for.
-Read full review »

 Mazda 3 is a fun-to-drive small car with excellent sporty handling and firm comfortable ride.
 It is available as a sedan or hatchback, with a 2.0L or 2.3L 4-cylinder engine and an automatic or manual transmission.
 The interior is comfortable and sporty.
 The 2.3L Mazda 3 with a manual transmission is a great choice for stick-shift enthusiasts.
 Overall, it's a very reliable car and other than a few minor issues, it should last long with good maintenance.
 Read full review »